ccope879/Blockchain_Enabled_File_Sharing/README.md

 Open Android Studio and from the title bar, select File, New, Import Project

-Navigtate to the directory where the folder UAHTeam5BlockchainApp is stored and select the UAHTeam5BlockchainApp folder
+Navigate to the directory where the folder UAHTeam5BlockchainApp is stored and select the UAHTeam5BlockchainApp folder

 Select OK and wait for the project to initialize.